Aposematism: In marine ecosystems

 Iridescent blue rings on the mantles of the venomous octopus Hapalochlaena lunulata are considered by some to be aposematic.

 The crown-of-thorns starfish, like other starfish such as Metrodira subulata, has conspicuous coloration and conspicuous long, sharp spines, as well as cytolytic saponins, chemicals which could function as an effective defence; this evidence is argued to be sufficient for such species to be considered aposematic.

 The pink warty sea cucumber, Cercodemas anceps, provides both chromatic and achromatic signals to predators, and both of these independently have an aposematic effect.

-It has been proposed that aposematism and mimicry is less evident in marine invertebrates than terrestrial insects because predation is a more intense selective force for many insects, which disperse as adults rather than as larvae and have much shorter generation times.
-Further, there is evidence that fish predators such as blueheads may adapt to visual cues more rapidly than do birds, making aposematism less effective.
-However, there is experimental evidence that pink warty sea cucumbers are aposematic, and that the chromatic and achromatic signals that they provide to predators both independently reduce the rate of attack.
+It has been proposed that aposematism and mimicry are less evident in marine invertebrates than terrestrial insects because predation is a more intense selective force for many insects, which disperse as adults rather than as larvae and have much shorter generation times.
+There is evidence that fish predators such as blueheads may adapt to visual cues more rapidly than do birds, making mimicry less effective.
+However, there is experimental evidence that pink warty sea cucumbers are aposematic, and that the honest signals, both chromatic and achromatic, that they provide to predators each independently reduce the rate of attack.

 Blue-ringed octopuses are venomous.
 They spend much of their time hiding in crevices whilst displaying effective camouflage patterns with their dermal chromatophore cells.
 However, if they are provoked, they quickly change colour, becoming bright yellow with each of the 50-60 rings flashing bright iridescent blue within a third of a second.
 It is often stated this is an aposematic warning display, but the hypothesis has rarely if ever been tested.